TritonDataCenter/manta-rebalancer/docs/agent.md

 failure scenarios).

 ### Development
-When developing test automation for the agent (or for the rebalancer zone, where an instance of an agent is required), there is an easy way to create of an agent, running within the same process as the test code itself:
+When developing test automation for the agent (or for the rebalancer manager, where an instance of an agent is required), there is an easy way to create of an agent, running within the same process as the test code itself:

 ```rust